quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ```powershell
 winget install nmap
 ```
+Once installed, make sure the folder that `nmap` is now located at is added to your PATH, as `winget` fails to do this automatically for some people.

 In Godot 3.5.1 port used is `6008`.
 You have to change the command used also.
 Instead of `nc` type `ncat` and modify the port.
 You can find the port when you open the Godot editor and navigate here: `Editor -> Editor Settings -> Network -> Language Server -> Remote Port`.